 What should I do if I'm sick or have diarrhoea?

 If you vomit within three hours of taking a pill, it won’t have been absorbed by your body, so it’s as if you hadn’t taken it.
 You’ll still be protected from pregnancy as long as no more pills are missed.
 See When did you take your last pill? below.

 If you continue to be sick, seek advice.
 If you have very severe diarrhoea that continues for more than 24 hours, this may make the pill less effective.
 Keep taking your pill at the normal time, but treat each day that you have severe diarrhoea as if you’d missed a pill and follow the instructions on below.

 What if I want to change to a different pill?

 It’s easy to change from one pill to another.
 Talk to your doctor or nurse as you may need to miss out any planned breaks or placebo pills or use additional contraception for a short time.

 Missing pills or starting a pack late can make the pill less effective.
 The chance of pregnancy after missing pills depends on:

 Missing one pill anywhere in a pack isn’t a problem.

 You’ll still be protected from pregnancy.
 Missing two or more pills or starting a new pack late might affect your contraceptive cover.
-If you use monophasic pills, follow the instructions below.
+If you use monophasic pills, follow the instructions below or use this chart.